yantra-core/Mantra.js/ReadMe.md

 No worries!
 Mantra can also run on any standard hosting environment.

-# Alpha Software Notice
-As alpha software, `@yantra-core/mantra` is currently under active development.
-[Features](#Features) are being added and refined.
-Users should anticipate changes and potential instabilities.
-Your feedback and contributions at this stage are invaluable and will shape the future of this framework.

-Come join the [AYYO Discord](https://discord.gg/bbyjf6MXC2) if you have any questions!

 # Core Packages

   - `@yantra-core/mantra` - Core API + Plugins